QuantumQuaser/stock_preiction_final_project/README.md

 ## Phase 1: Identifying the Challenge of Class Imbalance

-In the first phase, we recognized a common hurdle in machine learning: class imbalance.
+In the first phase, I recognized a common hurdle in machine learning: class imbalance.
 Our dataset exhibited a significant disproportion, with an overwhelming majority of instances in one class.
 This led to our models excelling at predicting the majority class while struggling with the minority class, as evidenced by the low precision and recall for the latter.

 ### Addressing Imbalance
-To counteract this imbalance, we explored several strategies:
+To counteract this imbalance, i explored several strategies:
 - **Resampling Techniques**: Balancing the dataset by either oversampling the minority class or undersampling the majority class.
 - **Weighted Classes**: Adjusting the models to give higher importance to the minority class.
 - **Synthetic Data Generation**: Utilizing SMOTE for generating synthetic samples of the minority class.